uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 We now use `Raster > Extraction > Clip Raster by Mask Layer` to **focus on our area of interest**.

-Make sure the virtual raster output DEM is selected in the Input layer, and set the Mask Layer to "UQ_Boundary" Scroll down to "Clipped (mask)" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_DEM** to your project folder.
+* Make sure the virtual raster output DEM is selected in the Input layer
+* Set the Mask Layer to "UQ_Boundary"
+* Scroll down to "Clipped (mask)" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_DEM** to your project folder.

 If you don't save to file directly, remember two things: